 If you are between the ages of 10 and 13, NLCC is the ideal place to start.

-IF YOU NEVER SERVED, BUT ALWAYS WANTED TOO, NOW IS YOUR CHANCE.
-JOIN US AS AN ADULT LEADER.
-FILL OUT THE CONTACT FORM OR CLICK THE LINK BELOW OR CALL THE COMMANDING OFFICER FOR A PHONE INTERVIEW TO KNOW IF YOU QUALIFY.
+IF YOU NEVER SERVED BUT ALWAYS WANTED TOO, NOW IS YOUR CHANCE.
+VOLUNTEER WITH US AS AN ADULT LEADER.
+FILL OUT THE CONTACT FORM, CLICK THE LINK BELOW OR CALL THE COMMANDING OFFICER FOR A PHONE INTERVIEW TO GET ALL THE DETAILS TO KNOW IF YOU QUALIFY.

 LIEUTENANT KEITH SILVA

-10 Years of Service to The United States Naval Sea Cadet Corps.
-4 of those Years as the Commanding Officer.
-I also work in the Film, Television & Concert Industry for over 25 Years and still going.
+12 Years of Service to The United States Naval Sea Cadet Corps.
+7 of those years as the Commanding Officer of these units.

 BEGIN YOUR VOLUNTEER CAREER IN THE UNITED STATES NAVAL SEA CADET CORPS NOW.
 CLICK ON THE ANCHOR BUTTON FOR MORE INFORMATION ON HOW YOU CAN BE A POSITIVE MENTOR AND ROLE MODEL.